gruponovaeafit/chatbot-nova/README.md

 - **Deployment Options**: Currently, there are no deployment options available.
 This version is intended for testing purposes only.

-- **Inaccuracy**: currently the Chat-Bot presents issues when presented against some prompts, using incorrect contexts

 ## Akwnoledgments

 - Thanks to Alejito, Zcharick, Samuel, Amelia and David for making this project possible.